arunrawlani/iOSTutorial_HackMcGill/README.md

 * 8 Select the button and change its title to Calculate from the attribute inspector.
 * 9 Select the segmented view element.
 Then for Segment 0 change title to 15%, then click on Segment and select segment 1.
 Then change its title to 18%.
 Then do the same thing for segment 2 and put 20% as the value.

-Final result should like like the following:
+Final result should like the following:

 ![Layout Tree](https://github.com/arunrawlani/iOSTutorial_HackMcGill/blob/master/Images%20for%20Tutorial/layouttree.png)

-Now we are very close to finishing the UI of our app.
+We are very close to finishing the UI of our app.
 So exciting!
 We have our very own tip calculator UI in under 2 hours.

 Now lets add some more constraints to the Super Stacked View to finalize everything: